-James Noble is a social researcher with 20 years experience across a range of settings.
-He has worked as an evaluation consultant to charities and public sector organisations, and conducted a range of primary research projects on social policy issues.
+James Noble is a social researcher with over 20 years experience across a range of settings.
+He has worked as an evaluation consultant to charities and public sector organisations, and conducted a range of research projects on social policy issues.

-Why I work at NPC
+Why I work for NPC